As December 31st approaches, now is an excellent time to consider planning actions that could

 benefit of the charitable contribution (by directly reducing your adjusted gross income) and

-• In years when your income is lower than usual, consider converting a portion of your
+are still entitled to claim the entire standard deduction. - In years when your income is lower than usual, consider converting a portion of your

 traditional IRA to a Roth IRA.
 Since this involves recognizing ordinary income on the